instituutnederlandsetaal/BlackLab/site/docs/guide/030_index-your-data/090_miscellaneous.md

 ## Configuration versions 1 and 2

-There's an experimental version 2 of the `.blf.yaml` format.
-To try it out, add `version: 2` to the top of your format file.
+BlackLab 4 introduced a version 2 of the `.blf.yaml` format.
+On the development branch (future BlackLab 5), this will be the default, and the `version: 2` declaration at the top of the format file is no longer necessary.

-Version 2 of the format file introduces a few breaking changes to be aware of:
+Version 2 of the format file introduced a few breaking changes to be aware of:

 - default XML processor is now `saxon` (used to be `vtd`).
 Saxon is faster and supports modern XPath features, making it much more flexible.
 - `baseFormat` key (to inherit from a different format config) is no longer allowed.
 Instead, you should copy the format and customize it to suit your needs.